AlexYFM/FA22-ECE445-Hearing-Alarm/notebooks/alex/testing/preliminary.md

+*ayuan20 Alex Yuan*
-# Basic SPL Testing/Calibration 11/12/22 ayuan20 Alex Yuan
+# Basic SPL Testing/Calibration 11/12/22

 Using the phone app  I inferred that the snaps that were able to cause the LED to light up, i.e., a greater raw value than 2072, only peaked around 85 dB.
 Using another app that appears to be more reputable (it is able to be calibrated with